puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables.md

 Now that we have a manifest, let's test it on the VM.

-Remember to validate the syntax of the file, and to simulate the change using the `-noop` flag for the `puppet apply` command before you use `puppet apply` to make the required change on the system.
+Remember to validate the syntax of the file, and to simulate the change using the `-noop` flag  before you use `puppet apply` to make the required change on the system.

 Excellent!
 Take look at the file to see that the contents have been set as you intended: